mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

   state and city shipped, ...

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Parallel Processing
-It is the capability of a system to perform the execution of multiple tasks simultaneously (at the same time)
+It is the capability of a system to perform the execution of multiple tasks simultaneously
+(at the same time)

 In parallel processing, we take in multiple different forms of information at the same time.
 This is especially important in vision.
 For example, when you see a bus coming towards you, you see its color, shape, depth, and motion all at once.

 Parallel processing is a method in computing of running two or more processors (CPUs) to handle separate parts of an overall task.
 Breaking up different parts of a task among multiple processors will help reduce the amount of time to run a program.

 ![](./images/parallel-process-vs-serial-process.png)

-For example, Spark uses Resilient Distributed Datasets (RDD) to perform parallel processing across a cluster or computer processors.
+For example, Spark uses Resilient Distributed
+Datasets (RDD) to perform parallel processing across a cluster or computer processors.

 ![](./images/high-level_concept-of-parallelism.png)

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Server (or node)
 The server is a virtual or physical computer that receives requests related to the software application and thus sends these requests over a network.
 It is the common big data term used almost in all the big data technologies.

+<a class="top-link hide" href="#top">↑</a>
+<a name="top"></a>

 ## Abstraction layer